MarcusRoeckrath/fbtr64toolbox/README.md

 hostinfo <ip>|<name>
                 : Informations about host given by ip address or name. wanaccessinfo <ip>|<name>
-                : Shows if client given by ip address or name has WAN access. wanaccessswitch <ip>|<name>
+                : Shows if host given by ip address or name has WAN access. wanaccessswitch <ip>|<name>
                 : Activates/Deactivates WAN access for host given by ip address or name.
                   WAN access depends also on the profile defined in fritzbox web ui.